uziwhoavg/Module_6_UZINCU608_PTO2403_Group-C_UZILE-NCUBE_SDF06/README.md

 # Project Brief: Build a Mobile App with Firebase

-Create and deploy a mobile app using Firebase and Scrimba.
+Create a mobile app using Firebase and Scrimba.
 This project will enhance your CSS and JavaScript skills, focusing on mobile app development.

 ![alt text](<Mobile App.png>)